wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-1-Sheet-Selectors.md

 ### Step 4 - Build the Dashboard
 - Prepare sheets for the Dashboard e.g. remove unnecessary filters or legends.
-- For Step 1’s Parameter right click an select “Show Parameter Control” so it appears in at least one of the sheets
+- For Step 1’s Parameter right-click an select “Show Parameter Control” so it appears in at least one of the sheets
 - In a Dashboard add a vertical layout container and add all sheets to that container
 - Hide sheet titles, as these will always appear for the sheet
 - Test the parameter to make sure it works as expected